Stevenans985900/bootstrap/site/content/docs/5.0/forms/file.md

 #### getInstance

-*Static* method which allows you to get the file input instance associated with a DOM element
+*Static* method which allows you to get the file input instance associated with a DOM element.

 {{< highlight js >}}
 var formFileNode = document.getElementById('.form-file')